-Over the past couple of years, the App Store has been enhancing its tools to equip developers with in-app subscription marketing mechanisms.
+Over the last couple of years, the App Store has been enhancing its tools to equip developers with in-app subscription marketing mechanisms.
 Developers now have more flexibility to offer more relevant and engaging offers for their subscribers.

-Subscription Offers remain one of the most effective ways to keep, acquire and win back your customers.
+Subscription Offers remain one of the most effective ways to keep, acquire, and win back your customers.
 With the recent addition of Offer Codes, marketing possibilities for attentive developers have been vastly extended.

 In this article, we will look closely at what tools Apple provides for implementing effective in-app marketing.

 First, let’s get the App Store terminology sorted.
-You can set up a Subscription Offer, the catchall term used by Apple, in three ways: as an Introductory Offer, Promotional Offer, or Offer Code.
+You can set up a Subscription Offer, the catch-all term used by Apple in three ways: as an Introductory Offer, Promotional Offer, or Offer Code.
 In turn, any Subscription Offer can have any of these three pricing options: free, pay as you go, or pay upfront.

 1. Free (trial)

-Apple both ‘free’ and ‘free trial’ when referring to this price option, so don’t be confused.
+Apple implies both ‘free’ and ‘free trial’ when referring to this price option, so don’t be confused.
 What it means remains straightforward: subscribers can access their subscription for free for a specific period.
 The user won’t be billed until the offer duration ends, and they can cancel at any time.

 2. Pay as you go